 "Sounds like a plan, Stan!"
 Mars hollered, chomping on another corn chip dipped in fresh cantina salsa.
 His sudden outburst made a few of the other patrons in the place turn their heads to look, which made Mars guffaw.
 Then, all at once, with an expression of mock surprise plastered on his face, he dramatically pursed his lips, covered his mouth with his hands and shrugged.

 Later that evening, after an afternoon nap, we showered, dressed, and joined Gary and his parents for dinner in their dining room.
 I don't remember what we ate.
 Gary's mom and dad asked us about our day in the city and more about our move to Humboldt.
-They were easygoing and talkative folks and we had a relaxed and lively conversation together.
+They were easygoing and talkative folks and we had a relaxed and lively conversation with them.

 Towards the end of dinner Gary's mom looked directly at me and Mars and asked, "So, you guys are going out tonight?"